gaehlerm/SoftwareEngineering/README.md

 In summary, the following points can be made about classes and tests:
 - Classes should be small and contain few member variables
 - If you want to test private methods, consider refactoring them into separate classes.
-- The constructors should be simple and not rely on any complex logic
+- The constructors should be simple and not have any side effects

 All these rules are implied by the topics we have covered so far.
 But now we have a reason why we absolutely have to obey them.
 The unit tests compel us to do so.